 Is it a Crime to use unlicensed software?

 Installing certain “thresholds” of pirated software could amount to a crime resulting in criminal charges brought by the United States Government.
 Here are two blogs we wrote on this issue if you are concerned:

 What are the penalties for illegal software usage?

-Installing and using unlicensed software can bring on unwanted civil and criminal penalties, fines and fees.
+Installing and using unlicensed software can bring on unwanted civil and criminal penalties, fines, and fees.
 In the civil context, a Defendant could face misdemeanor or felony charges.
-From a civil standpoint, the damages can vary and can include either lost profits (ex. lost licensing fees or profits made from a particular part that was made using illegal software) and the Copyright statutes allows a registered copyright holder to seek up to $150,000 per infringed title (ex. a Microsoft Office Suite contains individually registered copies of Excel, Word, Powerpoint, Outlook, etc.).
-When involved in a Microsoft audit these products can be UNBUNDLED leading to a large amount of damages being sought for infringing use.
+From a civil standpoint, the damages can vary and can include either lost profits (ex. lost licensing fees or profits made from a particular part that was made using illegal software) and the Copyright statutes allow a registered copyright holder to seek up to $150,000 per infringed title (ex. a Microsoft Office Suite contains individually registered copies of Excel, Word, Powerpoint, Outlook, etc.).
+When involved in a Microsoft audit these products can be UNBUNDLED leading to a large number of damages being sought for infringing use.

 VIDEO: Click on the picture below to watch a video discussing this topic.
 Make sure to SUBSCRIBE by clicking on the Red “V”.

 What are “cracks” and “torrents”?